nanakoohashi/Customer-churn/Plan.md

     - A certain fraction of the total number of cases is in the node
     - A maximum number of levels of splitting has been achieved
     - The maximum number of nodes has been reached
+  - Conditions under which further splitting is impossible include when
+    - only one case is left in a node,
+    - all cases are duplicates of each other,
+    - the node is pure (all target values agree).
 - General CHAID models
 - Generalized EM and k-means cluster analysis advanced data mining algorithms —interactive trees (CART or C&RT and CHAID)
 - Boosted tree classifiers and regression